-Particulars Section under which tax is deductible TDS rate Dividend 195 20% (plus applicable surcharge and cess) on shares However, in case of income by way of dividend received from a Unit in an International Financial Services Centre, as referred to in section 80LA (1A), shall be 10%.
+Particulars Section under which tax is deductible TDS rate Dividend on shares 195 20% (plus applicable surcharge and cess).
+However, where Agreement referred in section 90(1) or 90A(1) applies and the payee has furnished the tax residency certificate, the tax shall be deducted at the rate of 20% or the rates provided in the agreement, whichever is lower.
+Further, in case of income by way of dividend received from a Unit in an International Financial Services Centre, as referred to in section 80LA (1A), shall be 10%.
 Any income in respect of units of on mutual fund units 196A 20% (plus applicable surcharge and cess).
 However, where Agreement referred in section 90(1) or 90A(1) applies and the payee has furnished the tax residency certificate, the tax shall be deducted at the rate of 20% or the rates provided in the agreement, whichever is lower.